jpdias/jpdias.github.io/_posts/2021-02-02-adventures-in-reverse-dlink.md

 - The device has a lot of unpopulated sockets which indicates that D-Link produced several products using the same base PCB;
 - The Web Admin GUI loads all the credentials from the configurations; if one gains access to the device, can extract all the credentials;
-- Telnet is available, and login is made using default credentials (*admin* / *admin*);  UART and the Web Admin interface also uses the same credentials;
+- Telnet is available, and login is made using default credentials (_admin_ / _admin_); UART and the Web Admin interface also uses the same credentials;
 - Exfil files is an easy task if `tftp` or any other file transfer binary is present; alternatively, things such as `screen -L` can be used;
 - Looking at the boot logs (especially when a `RESET` happens) is crucial to understand how the device bootstraps, and let us find the used scripts; it can also be useful to look at the running processes (`top`) and open ports `netstat -tulpn`;
-- To find how the `wpa_passphrase` is generated (or configured) look for standard WiFi-related configurations such as `hostapd` and follow the *crumbs* (boot logs, etc.);
+- To find how the `wpa_passphrase` is generated (or configured) look for standard WiFi-related configurations such as `hostapd` and follow the _crumbs_ (boot logs, etc.);
-- Look for *uncommon* binaries since they're typically device (or brand) -specific and may have access to essential system parts.
+- Look for _uncommon_ binaries since they're typically device (or brand) -specific and may have access to essential system parts.
 In this case, `xmldbc` and `rgbd` provide access to configuration files, and allows to retrieve and change them;
-ISPs typically limit what you can do with *your* router, but this is accomplished most of the time by using manufacturer-tools, and one can use them to *unlock* those features.
+  ISPs typically limit what you can do with _your_ router, but this is accomplished most of the time by using manufacturer-tools, and one can use them to _unlock_ those features.

 While this is by now a mostly-unused router, an advanced search using the [WiGLE](https://wigle.net/) shows that 138 unique APs are broadcasting an SSID with a similar format (`DLink-______`) and that share the same first three pairs of hex digits of the MAC address (manufacturer code), `00:22:B0`, in Portugal last seen of Jan of 2019.
 Given the history of people not changing default passwords, this can still be a problem today.

 Query (must have an account on WiGLE): [https://wigle.net/search?lastupdt=20190101000000&netid=00%3A22%3AB0&ssidlike=DLink-\_\_\_\_\_\_&country=PT#fullSearch](https://wigle.net/search?lastupdt=20190101000000&netid=00%3A22%3AB0&ssidlike=DLink-______&country=PT#fullSearch)

-Another *fun* binary to do reverse would be the `led_gpio_ctl` which seems to be controlling the status LEDs.
+Another _fun_ binary to do reverse would be the `led_gpio_ctl` which seems to be controlling the status LEDs.
 Maybe adventures for another time.

 This post would not be possible without the help and contributions of [@Pedro_SEC_R](https://twitter.com/Pedro_SEC_R), [@0xz3z4d45](https://twitter.com/0xz3z4d45) and [@mluis](https://twitter.com/mluis).
 Kudos!

+---

 [^1]: [TR-069](https://en.wikipedia.org/wiki/TR-069) "is a technical specification of the Broadband Forum that defines an application layer protocol for remote management of customer-premises equipment (CPE) connected to an Internet Protocol (IP) network."